dougiesquire/CAFE-f6_documentation/docs/overview/index.rst

   forecast_path = "/g/data/xv83/dcfp/CAFE-f6/c5-d60-pX-f6-20201101/ocean_month.zarr.zip"
   ds = xr.open_dataset(forecast_path, engine="zarr")

-Or to open and stack all CAFE-f6 monthly ocean forecasts for analysis:
+Or to open and stack all CAFE-f6 monthly ocean forecasts for analysis (note, the following code opens, but doesn't load, almost 400 TB of data in a matter of seconds thanks to the magic of xarray + dask + zarr):

 .. code-block:: python